 $ sudo apt install mysql-server

-If you are still facing any difficulty while removing and reinstalling MySQL in your system.
-Feel free to ask your query in the comment section.
+For any reason, if you are still facing difficulty while removing and reinstalling MySQL in your system.
+Then feel free to ask your query in the comment section.